Hi, I’m Anne-Laure. I’m a neuroscientist who helps people leverage their curiosity to think, feel, and live more deeply.

-Hi, I’m Anne-Laure.
-I’m a neuroscientist studying Curiosity-Driven Intelligence—the architecture behind why we seek, and how this system can be tuned or disrupted.
+My work focuses on Curiosity-Driven Intelligence—the architecture behind why we seek, and how this system can be tuned or disrupted.

 Every week, I write a newsletter about curiosity, lifelong learning, and mindful productivity, which is read by more than 120,000 curious minds.
+I also published a book, Tiny Experiments, exploring how we can live more experimental lives.

 hyphen